magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 longer able to exist; it ceases.
 This is cessation.

 You don’t have to go beyond this point, just this much is enough.
 Contemplate this in your own mind.
-Basically you should all have the as a foundation for behaviour.
+Basically you should all have the Five Precepts as a foundation for behaviour.
 It’s not necessary to go and study the Tipitaka, just concentrate on the Five Precepts first.
 At first you will make mistakes.
 When you realize it, stop, come back and establish your precepts again.
 Maybe you’ll go astray and make another mistake.
 When you realize it, re-establish yourself.

 Practising like this, your sati will improve and become more consistent, just like the drops of water falling from a kettle.
 If we tilt the